New funding from London Community Response is launching 14/01/21.

 - Give as you live – platform that raises funds through online searching and online shopping

 - Amazon Smile – “a website operated by Amazon with the same products, prices and shopping features as Amazon.co.uk The difference is that when you shop on AmazonSmile, Amazon will donate 0.5% of the net purchase price (excluding VAT, returns and shipping fees) from your eligible AmazonSmile purchases”

 A group of London funders and foundations have issued this joint letter.
 Even if you don’t receive funding from those featured, there are approaches and assurances here you could seek from your major funders.

 About the jlc community portal

-The JLC connects and coordinates the Jewish charitable sector, strengthens and supports leadership across our community, and magnifies and amplifies the collective voice of our member organisations.
+The JLC connects and coordinates the Jewish charitable sector, strengthens and supports leadership across our community, and magnifies and amplifies the collective voice and individual voices of our member organisations.
 Now is the time for cooperation and collective responsibility.

 For more information on the JLC, visit our website at www.thejlc.org